SaaS Marketing

 • Email newsletters: are updates you send to your customer base in order to foster community.
 Email newsletters are a great way of engaging existing and prospective customers around company updates, including new features, upcoming events, and any other relevant content.
 They can nudge freemium users into activating as paid users.

 • Acquisition emails: are emails you send with the intention of moving potential customers through your SaaS marketing funnel faster.
-Customer acquisition is a key area of focus for SaaS companies.
+Customer acquisition strategies are a key area of focus for SaaS companies.
 These emails cover lead nurturing, MQL, and SQL email flows.

 • Retention emails: customer retention is an essential consideration for any SaaS business model—you must focus on customer success and satisfaction in order to keep customers coming back.
 Retention emails should engage existing customers with product walkthroughs, customer feedback opportunities, and feature updates.

 Building your email list is half the task—you want to reach your target audience as effectively as possible.
-Get creative with where you place your email list sign-up CTAs, segment your list effectively, and fine-tune your email marketing strategy with automation.
+Get creative with where you place your email list sign-up CTAs, segment your list effectively, and fine-tune your email marketing strategy with automation tools.

 3. Try video marketing for SaaS products